 In 2014, we only have one training schedule which encompasses both our half marathon and full marathon training programs.
 It runs from March 22, 2014 through October 5, 2014.
-Note: the schedule has not been loaded for 2014 yet, but will before the season starts.
+Note: the first few weeks of our schedule has been loaded; the rest of the season will be loaded soon!

 For explanations of the terms/notations found on the schedule please read the information below about our workouts.
 We will also cover these in our weekend seminars.
 We are using a Google calendar (actually six of them) to present this year’s training schedule.
 More information about how to import our schedule into your calendar is below.

 IMPORTANT: Please read our How to Portland Fit page for details about our training program.